 Pupil's work will be assessed in line with the Trust Assessment Policy.
-Teachers will formatively assess during lessons and teaching sequences as well as summatively assess at the end of units using Rising Stars.
+Teachers will formatively assess during lessons and teaching sequences and summatively assess at the end of units using Rising Stars.
 Science attainment is reported to parents at the end of each academic year.